SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 31 August, 2024 at 23:34:38
+# Last Refreshed - 01 September, 2024 at 23:34:55
 The Latest Activity was a Ride -

 <b>Some ups and some downs and some views</b>

 which happened on 31 August, 2024 at 10:40:21

-Which is 0 years, 0 months, 0 days, 12 hours and 54 minutes since the last refresh!
+Which is 0 years, 0 months, 1 days, 12 hours and 54 minutes since the last refresh!

 You can see it here https://www.strava.com/activities/12289238097